Skip to main content

 • July 2023 – Prime Minister Anthony Albanese met with President Zelenskyy in the margins of the 2023 NATO Summit (Vilnius)

-• February 2023 – Assistant Foreign Minister Tim Watts met virtually with Ukraine's former First Deputy Foreign Minister, Ms Emine Dzhaparova
+• February 2023 – Assistant Foreign Minister Tim Watts met virtually with Ukraine's First Deputy Foreign Minister, Ms Emine Dzhaparova

 • September 2022 – Foreign Minister Penny Wong met with Ukraine's Foreign Minister, Mr Dmytro Kuleba at the United Nations General Assembly High-Level week